The shy Tory effect: How being young and admitting you vote Conservative became social suicide

 Why would you vote Tory when Labour are going to cut tuition fees?
 Perhaps you’re worried about Corbyn’s almighty promises, or perhaps your local constituency has benefitted from a proactive Tory candidate.

-In the run-up to June’s election, Tom Hussey published an article on The Tab Newcastle page titled “Why I’ll be voting Conservative,” which encountered streams of negative comments after it was shared on Facebook.
+In the run-up to the June 2017 election, Tom Hussey published an article on The Tab Newcastle page titled “Why I’ll be voting Conservative,” which encountered streams of negative comments after it was shared on Facebook.
 There’s a great stigma against being Tory voter as a student, such that these students feel obliged to stay quiet about their views.
-Despite this, 27 per cent of the just under 10,000 students we surveyed admitted they would be voting Tory this snap election.
+Despite this, 22 per cent of the 2,000 students we surveyed admitted they would be voting Tory this election.

 However, in bombarding social media with anti-Tory propaganda, and reacting negatively in person to those who express their desire to vote Tory this week, we are stigmatising a legitimate political belief which subsequently entrenches division.